 - Skin must be in its natural colour prior to lasering.
 This means no sun beds (at least four weeks prior), no laser treatments directly after a sunny holiday and no fake tan.
 If your skin is tanned, there is a risk of discolouration.
 Spray tans/tanning lotions increases the chance of the laser energy being absorbed into the skin rather than the hair follicle.
 This can reduce the effectiveness of the treatment and can sometimes lead to blisters or burns.

-- There are many types of lasers on the market, take some time to research what’s best for you.
+- There are many types of lasers on the market, so take some time to research what’s best for you.

 - Consult with your doctor if you are taking any sort of prescribed medication.
 Some medications such as Accutane can increase the skin’s sensitivity to the laser’s UV light.